googleapis/api-linter/docs/rules/0235/request-message-name.md

 ## Details

-This rule looks at any message matching beginning with `BatchDelete`, and complains if the name of the corresponding input message does not match the name of the RPC with the suffix `Request` appended.
+This rule looks at any message beginning with `BatchDelete`, and complains if the name of the corresponding input message does not match the name of the RPC with the suffix `Request` appended.